National Club Football Association: NCFA National Championship

 The NCFA National Championship Bowl is the final game of the National Club Football Association season, pitting the semi-finalists of the NCFA Playoffs against one another.
 From 2012 to 2014, the game featured the top-two teams in the country as determined by the NCFA Coaches Poll and Power Rankings.
 Starting in 2015, the NCFA instituted an eight-team playoff, which featured four conference championship games.
 Those four winners would determine the semifinalists before the championship was played.

-The 2019 NCFA National Championship Bowl Game between The Ohio State University and Oakland University featured the first simulcast of the event, with the game being broadcast live on both video and radio outlets.
+The 2019 NCFA National Championship Bowl Game between Ohio State University and Oakland University featured the first simulcast of the event, with the game being broadcast live on both video and radio outlets.
 The Buckeyes won the game, 36–9, over the Golden Grizzlies.

 Following the canceled 2020 season, the 2021 NCFA National Championship Bowl Game featured the top two teams in the league's final Power Rankings rather than a playoff due to lingering financial effects felt by the COVID-19 pandemic.
 In addition, the location of the game was moved to Waynesburg University, a more centralized location for the remaining teams in the league.
+Ohio State went on to beat George Mason University 42-27, to capture their second national championship.

 Beginning in 2022, the NCFA reinstated the playoff system after realigning the league into three conferences.
-For the 2022 season, three conference champions and one at-large team will be eligible for a four-team playoff.
-The at-large team will be the highest ranked non-conference champion in the final NCFA Power Rankings.
+The three conference champions and one at-large team are now eligible for a four-team playoff.
+The at-large team is the highest ranked non-conference champion in the final NCFA Power Rankings.
+Gordon State would go on to defeat Ohio State in the National Championship game 35-15 in the first year of the realigned league.

 Yearly Postseason Awards

 Starting in 2013, the National Club Football Association began awarding First, Second and Academic All-Americans.
 Starting in 2014, the league began naming award winners for Players of the Year on both sides of the football as well as the Head Coach of the Year.
-Oakland University leads all schools with five postseason honors while George Mason has accumulated four.
+Starting in 2022, the NCFA added "Freshman of the Year" and "Assistant Coach of the Year" awards.
+Ohio State leads all schools with seven postseason awards, followed by George Mason with six.